 instructions on how to attach and use a dwell-tachometer.

-the engine warmed up and the choke fully open, go back to
+the engine warmed up, idling at about 850rpm, and the choke fully open, go back to

 the Volume Screw and adjust it slowly to obtain the fastest

 (smoothest running) idle speed (this is usually out -

 counter-clockwise).
 You should not usually need to turn the